puppetstash/puppetstash/README.md

 No I'm not like source, don't treat me like source.

-I only go on safe to hang out with my bros
+I only go on safe to hang out with my bros.